andre-cavalheiro/beyond_gravity_usecase/api/README.md

 - `get_uow_tenant_ro()`: Read-only variant
 - `get_uow_any_tenant()`: No tenant isolation (for public data like earthquakes)
 - `get_service()`: Creates services with UoW + auth context injected

+Personal note on dependencies: leveraging dependency injection, whether it's for 3rd party clients, domain services, datbase clients helps maintain clean architecture and proper separation of concerns in FastAPI projects.
+That's why this project has so many of it.

 **Request Flow Example:**
 ```